-- 1. Deploy a new GMS Cluster and new GMS nodes that use external Cassandra. - 2.
+- 1. Deploy a new GMS Cluster and new GMS nodes which use external Cassandra. - 2.
 Reroute requests to the new GMS cluster. - 3.
 Wait for in-progress customer operations to finish in the embedded Cassandra. - 4.
 Stop the GMS node which uses embedded Cassandra.

-Import the GMS_URS_Strategy_85200_v2.64.1.zip strategy available for download in the Callback Solution guide.
+Import the GMS\URS\Strategy\85200\v2.64.1.zip strategy available for download in the Callback Solution guide.